Motichoor Rolls

 Motichoor Rolls is a perfect fusion dessert for festivals, Indian-themed house parties, or special occasions.

-Spring roll sheets are filled with crumbled motichoor ladoo (or boondi) and then deep-fried until golden brown and crispy.
+Spring roll sheets are filled with crumbled motichoor ladoo (or boondi) and deep-fried until golden brown and crispy.

 These are easy to make and come together in no time if you have ready motichoor ladoo and spring roll sheets.
+Drizzle some rabdi on top and serve a scoop of vanilla ice cream on the side for a sinful dessert.

 Ingredients